-Our school brings together students with a range of strengths and challenges, selected so they blend well socially and academically.
-We welcome families of all income levels and our policies ensure that the cost of tuition is not a barrier to enrollment.
-Cooke’s educational model is, thus, aligned with its longstanding commitment to equal educational opportunity.
+Our school brings together students with a range of strengths and challenges, selected so they blend well together socially and academically.
+We welcome families of all income levels, and our policies ensure that the cost of tuition is not a barrier to enrollment.
+Thus, Cooke’s educational model is aligned with its longstanding commitment to equal educational opportunity.

-Incorporate real world settings in student education as a way to provide authentic learning environments and inspire public acceptance and accommodation of people with disabilities.
-Generalizing classroom lessons in real world settings is the linchpin of student progress towards independence.
+Generalizing classroom lessons in real world settings is the linchpin of student progress towards independence, and a hallmark of a Cooke education.
 Our partners provide settings in which our students can apply and practice what they learn at school in authentic community and work settings.
 For this purpose, Cooke administrators forge alliances with a wide variety of businesses, non-profits and cultural institutions that support our mission.
 In this way, we seek to transform attitudes and practices in workplace and community settings so they become more welcoming and accommodating of people with disabilities.

-Share our knowledge with other educators and advocates to improve the educational experience for all children.
-Cooke always has sought to extend its reach beyond its school by sharing its knowledge and expertise with others.
-The Cooke Center Institute works to improve the educational experience of thousands of students in underserved neighborhoods by consulting with general education schools and teachers.
+Cooke has always sought to extend its reach beyond its school by sharing its knowledge and expertise with others.
+Cooke School and Institute works to improve the educational experience of thousands of students in underserved neighborhoods by consulting with general education schools and teachers.
 Cooke is also an active participant in advocacy efforts to reform special education in the NYC public schools.

 Board of Trustees

 Rosemary Suh Watts